-For Americans Only: Sample Protest Letter to S. Korean Government
+For the Americans Only: Sample Protest Letter to the South Korean Government

 Even though Korea has an Animal Protection Law for companion animals, it is meaningless as the Korean government does not enforce it.
-As a consequence dogs are still beaten, hung, electrocuted, and brutally treated by farmers and slaughterers.
-In addition, both dogs and cats are still being boiled alive for so-called elixirs having no medical properties except in the minds of gullible
+Consequently, dogs are still beaten, hung, electrocuted, and brutally treated by farmers and slaughterers.
+In addition, both dogs and cats are still being boiled alive for so-called elixirs having no medical properties except in the minds of gullible customers.

 It is the responsibility of the Korean government to end the abhorrently cruel dog meat and cat medicine industries in Korea and start taking animal welfare seriously.
-This means educating its citizens about the importance of spaying and neutering, about not abandoning pets, and about treating animals humanely.
-Until these things are done Korea’s reputation in the international community will deservedly suffer.
+This means educating its citizens about the importance of spaying and neutering, not abandoning pets, and treating animals humanely.
+Until these things are done, Korea’s reputation in the international community will deservedly suffer.

-I urge you and the people of Korea to hearken to the wisdom of Mahatma Gandhi who said: “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
+I urge you and the people of Korea to listen to the wisdom of Mahatma Gandhi, who said: “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

 Americans love their companion animals, dogs and cats alike.
 But it is not only for that reason we feel a special obligation to speak out on this issue.
-It is also that we remember well our many loved ones whose lives were sacrificed in your country insuring your freedom, and are mindful of the considerable treasure our country continues to spend for that same purpose.
+We also remember our many loved ones whose lives were sacrificed in your country, ensuring your freedom.
+We are mindful of the considerable treasure our country continues to spend for that exact purpose.
 We can only pray that so much sacrifice has been worth the cost.

-Until the illegal dog meat and cat medicine industries have been finally abolished in Korea, I will boycott all Korean products and companies as well as the 2018 Olympics.
-I also intend to urge everyone I know to urge everyone they know, etc. to do the same.
-In addition I will unceasingly lobby our own government to do whatever is within its power to persuade Korea to join the civilized nations of the world with respect to its treatment of companion animals.
+Until the illegal dog meat and cat medicine industries have been finally abolished in Korea, I will boycott all Korean products and companies.
+I also intend to urge everyone I know to encourage everyone they know, etc., to do the same.
+In addition, I will unceasingly lobby our government to do whatever is within its power to persuade Korea to join the civilized nations of the world concerning its treatment of companion animals.

 Thank you for your time.
 The favor of your reply is requested.